What is diabetic retinopathy?

 Types of anti-VEGF medications:

-All three medications have been proven safe and effective in the treatment of AMD.
-Each medication works to block the growth of abnormal blood vessels in the back of the eye, but differ in the type of drug they use, as well is their cost.
+All three medications have been proven safe and effective.
+Each medication works to block the growth of abnormal blood vessels in the back of the eye, but differ in the type of drug they use, as well as their cost.

 - Avastin uses a drug called bevacizumab.